DIAGNijmegen/website-content/content/pages/members/tessa-de-wijs.md

 type: student-assistant
 office: Route 812, room 3.42

 Tessa de Wijs is following a Master's degree in Medical Epigenomics at Radboud University in Nijmegen.
 She started working as student assistant at the Computational Pathology group in June 2022.
 She will be contributing to the PANCAIM project by preparing and annotating samples of pancreatic cancer, in order to improve the AI applications and hopefully increase success rates of cancer treatments.
-She will work under supervision of Pierpaolo Vendittelli and Megan Schuurmans.
+She will work under supervision of [member/pierpaolo-vendittelli] and [member/megan-schuurmans].